 Devices are the endpoints that are managed in your Datto RMM account.
 All devices are associated with a site.
-Devices do not automatically materialize in Datto RMM when you add a site.
+When you become a Datto RMM partner, and every time you onboard a new customer, one of your first tasks is to add the devices you want to manage to your Datto RMM account.
+There are a number of different deployment methods and management options.
 The exact method of how you add devices to your sites depends on the device type.

 The Datto RMM Agent is specific to the operating system of the device it is installed on.
 For a feature comparison, refer to Features of Windows, macOS, Linux, and mobile device Agents.

-If you cannot install an Agent on your device (e.g. on your switch, router, printer, ESXi device, or any device that does not have an operating system), a network node device can manage it for you.
+If you cannot install an Agent on your device, e.g. on a switch, router, UPS, printer, ESXi device, or any device that does not have an operating system, a network node device can manage it for you.

 - For an overview of the Device Summary page, refer to Device Summary.

-- Organize your device estate by creating filters and groups that allow you to target policies and jobs at just the right subset of devices.
+- Organize your device estate by creating filters and groups that allow you to target policies and jobs on a subset of devices.
 Refer to Target devices with filters and groups.

-- Find out how to perform actions on your devices, refer to Device lists.
+- Learn how to perform actions on your devices.
+Refer to Device lists.

 - Create monitors to keep track of your devices' health.
 Refer to Manage monitors.

 - Target your devices with policies.
-Refer to Manage policies.
+Refer to Managing policies.

 - Run a component on your devices through a job.
 Refer to Jobs.

 - On the Support tab, you can follow up on tickets created for your devices.
-Refer to Manage tickets.
+Refer to Managing tickets.

-- To learn how to generate reports or exports, refer to Report scheduler.
+- Learn how to generate reports or exports.
+Refer to Report scheduler.